insilmaril/vym/doc/devel/README-layout.md

 * Cleanup branchContainer structure handling

-  Methods only called from one place:
-  -  createBranchesContainer()   from addToBranchesContainer() could be merged with addToBranchesContainer()

-  -  updateBranchesContainer()   from reposition() should be merged with updateChildrenStructure()

   linkSpaceContainer and listContainer seem to be existing independent of number of children.
 Should be created on demand only.

-  adding a branch should always *only* add it to branchesContainer and *afterwards* the structure can be updated and other layout containers be created on demand.